 - Inform that some patients may feel a lump at the injection site and experience redness, soreness and discomfort for a few days after the injection.

 - Put used alcohol swabs, needles and syringes in an FDA-cleared sharps disposal container right away after use.
 Do not throw away loose needles and syringes in the trash.

 - For more information about safe sharps disposal, go to the FDA’s website at: http://www.fda.gov/safesharpsdisposal.

 - FIRMAGON (240 mg): Two single-dose vials each delivering 120 mg of degarelix in a white to off-white lyophilized powder for reconstitution supplied with diluent in two prefilled syringes.

 - FIRMAGON (80 mg): One single-dose vial delivering 80 mg of degarelix in a white to off-white lyophilized powder for reconstitution supplied with diluent in one prefilled syringe.

 FIRMAGON is available as:

-Two vials each with 120 mg powder for injection
+Two single-dose vials each delivering 120 mg of degarelix in a white to off-white lyophilized powder for injection

-Two prefilled syringes containing 3 mL of sterile water for injection, USP
+Two prefilled syringes each containing 3 mL of Sterile Water for Injection, USP